 “It has opened my eyes as to how my behaviour should change under certain circumstances and also given me insight on how to change it.”
 Former PAR participant

 FCC is deeply committed to promoting safety, respect and equality in all relationships and supporting all members of the family.
-We have been offering groups for men for over 3 decades.
+We have been offering groups for men for over three decades.
 We recognize that many people did not grow up with positive role models of healthy relationships and have witnessed or experienced abuse themselves.

 Partner Assault Response (PAR) program is partly funded by the Ministry of The Attorney General (MAG).
 These twelve week psycho-educational groups are for men and women who have been charged or convicted of domestic violence and mandated to attend by the Crown or Probation and Parole.
 PAR emphasizes personal accountability and the safety of all members of the family.